Loading...

 You can pause the video here and click play when you're ready to rejoin us.

 So, what did you get?
-You should have got 21, and that's because 24 subtract three is 21.
+You should have got 21, and that's because 24 - 3 is 21.

-So 21 was the missing adjacent.
+So, 21 was the missing adjacent multiple.

 And remember, I say adjacent multiple because that is the multiple it's next to.

-So 24 is next to 21.
+So, 24 is next to 21.

-Now, we had a look at adjacent multiples in a table before, and we were looking at what would happen if we increased or decreased by three, so we were going up and down.
+Now, we had a look at adjacent multiples in a table before and we were looking at what would happen if we increased or decreased by 3.

 This time we're looking at finding the adjacent multiples on a number line.

-So we're actually looking at what happens when we go left and right.
+So, we're actually looking at what happens when we go left and right.

-And that's because 15 add three is 18.
+And that's because 15 + 3 is 18.

-So over to you, the adjacent multiples of 21 are?
-And there's two missing gaps here.
+So, over to you, the adjacent multiples of 21 are, and there's two missing gaps here.

 So, how did you do?
 Well, you should have got 18 and 24.

-So the adjacent multiples of 21 are 18 and 24.
+So, the adjacent multiples of 21 are 18 and 24.

-Adjacent multiples can be represented using mixed operations, and I'll show you what this is.
+Adjacent multiples can be represented using mixed operations.

 Now, let's look at another example.

-Which means 30 is equal to 11 groups of three subtract three.
+So, 10 x 3 = 11 x 3 - 3, which means 30 is equal to 11 groups of 3 subtract 3.

 Over to you.